 about the Antikythera shipwreck, 2013.

-murder of the Trojan prince Troilus (Τρωΐλος, Troilos) by Achilles and
+and murder of the Trojan prince Troilus (Τρωΐλος, Troilos) by

-On the lid is the sculpted figure of the deceased, reclining on a couch,
+On the lid the sculpted figure of the deceased reclines on a couch,

-wearing a garland around his neck and holding a kantharos (cup).
+wearing a wreath on his head, a garland around his neck, and a

 Travertine, around 150 BC.
 Found in 1822 in the necropolis of